ndporter/open-qualitative-research-qualcoder/episodes/03-best-practices-for-qualitative-coding.md

 ### Plan twice; click once

-> "Measure twice and cut once." -[English proverb](https://en.wiktionary.org/wiki/measure_twice_and_cut_once) meaning one should plan and prepare in a careful, thorough manner before taking action. and act once precisely and properly.
+> "Measure twice and cut once." -[English proverb](https://en.wiktionary.org/wiki/measure_twice_and_cut_once) meaning one should plan and prepare in a careful, thorough manner before taking action and act once precisely and properly.

 Taguette has no undo or history functions.
 Merged or deleted tags cannot be retrieved.
 Even if you export a copy of a project before making changes, there is no import functionality to restore the project to its previous state within Taguette.